Economy of Puerto Rico: United States rule

 On 1 May 2006, the Puerto Rican government faced significant shortages in cash flows, which forced the closure of the local Department of Education and 42 other government agencies.
 All 1,536 public schools closed, and 95,762 people were furloughed in the first-ever partial shutdown of the government in the island's history.
 On 10 May 2006, the budget crisis was resolved with a new tax reform agreement so that all government employees could return to work.
 On 15 November 2006, a 5.5% sales tax was implemented.
 Municipalities are required by law to apply a municipal sales tax of 1.5% bringing the total sales tax to 7%.

 The public debt of Puerto Rico has grown at a faster pace than the growth of its economy, reaching $46.7 billion in 2008.
 In January 2009, Luis Fortuño enacted several measures aimed at eliminating the government's $3.3 billion deficit, including laying off 12,505 government employees.
 Puerto Rico's unemployment rate was 15.9 percent in January 2010.
 Some analysts said they expect the government's layoffs to propel that rate to 17 percent.

-In November 2010, Gov. Fortuño proposed a tax reform plan that would be implemented in a six-year period, retroactive to 1 January 2010.
+In November 2010, Governor Fortuño proposed a tax reform plan that would be implemented in a six-year period, retroactive to 1 January 2010.
 The first phase, applicable to year 2010, reduces taxes to all individual taxpayers by 7–15%.
 By year 2016, average relief for individual taxpayers will represent a 50% tax cut and a 30% cut for corporate taxpayers, whose tax rate will be lowered from 41 to 30%.

-At the same time, the latest report by the President Task Force on Puerto Rico Status recognizes that the status question and the economy are intimately linked.
+The President Task Force on Puerto Rico Status recognizes that the status question and the economy are intimately linked.
 Many participants in the forums conducted by the Task Force argued that uncertainty about status is holding Puerto Rico back in economic areas.
 And although there are a number of economic actions that should be taken immediately or in the short term, regardless of the ultimate outcome of the status question, identifying the most effective means of assisting the Puerto Rican economy depends on resolving the ultimate question of status.
 In short, the long-term economic well-being of Puerto Rico would be dramatically improved by an early decision on the status question.

 During fiscal year (FY-2012), the Consolidated Budget for the archipelago, including both direct transfers from federal programs (Social Security and Medicare benefits for workers, Veteran's benefits, Pell Grants and student loan's interest subsidies and miscellaneous temporary appropriations -e.g. American Recovery and Reinvestment Act of 2009 grants totalling $2.6 billion-) represented more than $28.7 billion, or approximately 30% of its GDP, while revenues surpassed $31 billion.
 In 2010, federal transfers amounted $16.710 billion, while the Commonwealth's government managed funds of $10.12 billion.